keenpaul29/yoforexnet-website/replit.md

 ## Overview
 YoForex is a comprehensive EA (Expert Advisor) forum and marketplace platform for algorithmic trading on MT4/MT5.
 It aims to be the go-to platform for traders to discuss strategies, share EAs, and find reliable brokers.
 The platform features real-time components, sophisticated ranking, a gold coin economy, a comprehensive forum, a broker directory, and a marketplace for trading tools.

-**Current Migration Status**: ✅ **2 Pages Complete!** Homepage & Thread Detail copied to Next.js 16 with 100% design parity.
-Next.js provides SEO/SSR while Express backend handles all authentication and data mutations.
-See `REACT_TO_NEXTJS_COPY_PLAN.md` for full plan.
+**Current Migration Status**: ✅ **ALL 28 PAGES MIGRATED - 100% COMPLETE!** Complete React to Next.js migration finished with 100% feature and design parity across all pages.
+Next.js 16 provides SEO/SSR while Express backend handles authentication and data mutations.
+Hybrid architecture operational with Server Components for SSR and Client Components for interactivity.

 ## User Preferences
 - Design: Modern, clean interface with gamification elements